whitecell-dev/AXIS/docs/The95ThesesofCALYX-PY.md

-CALYX-PY: THE 95 THESES OF MODERN PYTHON
+AXIS-PY: THE 95 THESES OF MODERN PYTHON

 (Nailed to the Wittenberg Door of Framework Bloat)
 ⚔️ HOW THIS PISSES OFF EVERYONE (AND WHY THEY’LL SECRETLY LOVE IT)